croaky/laptop/blog/articles/wrap-text-80-characters-vim.md

-# Wrap Existing Text at 80 Characters with Vim
+# Wrap Text at 80 Characters

 You have an existing block of text or code in Vim.
 You want to re-format it to wrap to 80 characters.